XsongyangX/comp520-golite/README.md

 # Go Project COMP 520
-There a project task tab and wiki tab.
+There's a project task tab and wiki tab.
 Check them out!

 We provide 3 scripts for convenience and two directories for organization: